seblucas/www-blog/content/en/tips/sql-server-shrink-log.md

-/*
+---
-Title: How to shrink on Sql Server
+title: "How to shrink on Sql Server"
-Description:
-Author: Sébastien Lucas
-Date: 2012/06/05
-Robots: noindex,nofollow
-Language: en
-Tags: sql
-*/
+date: 2012-06-05
+tags: [sql]
+slug: sql-server-shrink-log
+aliases: [/en/tips/sql-server-shrink-log]
+---
 # How to shrink on Sql Server

 *	First run this command (warning it doesn't backup anything) :